 Break Out the Board Games

 Sometimes children just need a break from the norm.
 That is the essence of what this blog post is about, and what better way than to break out some board games!
-Not your normal board games either.
-These are old and have been played many times.
-I am talking about board games like these from Camp in a Box set.
-This has large cards, fishing games, hit the trail games, and different games that will be fun and create unique memories.
+Check out these Game Easy Packs from S&S. From classic games to card games, and games that will be fun and create unique memories.
 If you are looking to get kids active, check out my blog called 5 Classic Fitness Games for Kids.

 Pop Bubbles & Draw